-Biting is one thing that makes me forget my lofty calling.
+Biting, or threatening to bite, is one thing that makes me forget my lofty calling.

 When the subject of biting comes up folks invariably quote the "official" clinician's mantra, "You have three seconds to make the horse think it is going to die and the head is off limits."

 I say you have until you have to take a breath to kill it and no part of the horse is off limits.
-Once you have to take a breath you have stop.
-You made your point.
+Once you have to take a breath you have to stop.
+You have made your point.

 Biting is a blatantly aggressive action.
 If bitten, I retaliate immediately, using all the noise and force I can muster.
 I will do everything in my power to convince the horse he has committed a grave error and is on the verge of dying.